 Observation 3: enabling alternate methodologies to overcome specific issues will limit the applicability of such methods to concrete test cases, what prevents the usage of one test system to cover a majority of test cases.

-NFTF is already a permitted methodology in TR 38.810.
+NFTF is already a permitted methodology in TR 38.810 [6] and is covered by TR 38.903 [7].
 However there was no progress so far in RAN5 to assess the feasibility and prove that it is capable of achieving better results than the other methods.
 Limitations like DUT size, DUT antenna configuration and Rx test case applicability exist.

 Observation 4: NFTF is already a permitted method, but there has been no progress to assess the feasibility.